The Song of the Finch (2006) – Philippe Vandenberg

 27 November 2004

+There are those who damn, there are those who are damned.
+The genuinely damned do not know they are.
+They just are, and therefore they cannot know.
 To be damned is the outcome of an attitude that is not for the choosing: not everyone who wishes to be damned, can be.
 But he who is, cannot escape his fate.
 The damned condition is at the extreme end of the margin, of marginality

 * * *

 28 November 2004 VII

 No longer ‘do’ anything, no longer ‘want’ anything, no longer ‘want to do’ anything.
 All the weight, the heaviness within, comes from blindly wanting to do ‘what I cannot’ do.
 The most difficult of tasks is to abandon the wanting and from a distance to let it ‘be’ without wanting (it).
 But will the abandonment be undergone – as I neither have the strength nor the need to create anymore – or chosen by an almost rational commitment to stop?
 The threat of abandonment has been hounding me ever since I was able to envisage its contingency and the possibility either to undergo it or to accept its choice.
 As a child I became aware that I was struggling to exist, that I was confined to a world in perpetual motion, while still ‘framed’ by immense and therefore ‘insurmountable’ limits.
 In a world that was absolutely uncertain.
 Abandonment is an act that demands lots of intelligence, lucidity and courage, at least if it is an intimately deliberate and determined choice.
 Because there is a difference between ‘coming to the abandonment’ as the solution and the logical consequence of a solved, ‘finished’ problem, of a situation or a past stage in one’s life – for instance, to stop painting because I have already painted all I had to paint and I do not want to repeat myself- and being obliged to give up the fight because I have become unable to further exceed my limits and push the canvas further than ever before.
 The doubt as to the why of the abandonment is to be dreaded…